-This is the README file for ppp-2.4, a package which implements the

 +Linux Paul Mackerras <paulus@ozlabs.org>

-Solaris James Carlson <carlson@workingcode.com>
++Solaris James Carlson <carlsonj@workingcode.com>

 ftp://ftp.samba.org/pub/ppp/